 Clinical Team and Therapeutic Support

-As a school with an in-house clinical team, therapeutic practise is embedded throughout the school.
+As a school with an in-house clinical team, therapeutic practice is embedded throughout the school.

-All students receive our Universal Offer (green stripe).
-Should a student require additional clinical support, (our Enhanced or Specialist Offers), then a referral can be made to our Clinical Team, which will start the process for an assessment to be made, which will identify what kind of therapeutic support will best meet the student’s needs, and who of our clinical practitioners will be best suited to oversee this.
+All students receive our universal ‘All’ offer (blue layer).
+Should a student require additional clinical support, our ‘Group’ (purple layer) or ‘Individual’ offers (green layer), then a referral can be made to our Clinical Team, which will start the process for an assessment to be made, which will identify what kind of therapeutic support will best meet the student’s needs, and who of our clinical practitioners will be best suited to oversee this.

-Please click on the PDF attached to have more information about what the Universal, Enhanced and Specialist offer may look like.
-Clinical-Offer
+Please click on the Clinical Excellence (Clinical Excellence 2025 – OFG) document attached to read more information about what the All, Group and Individual offer may look like.

 Meet the team: